 Rust Never Sleeps was a unique recording by Neil Young and Crazy Horse as it was an album of all new material mainly recorded live but post-produced with some studio overdubbing and most of the audience ambiance removed.
 This all resulted in a final product that feels at once intimate and intense.
-The title and overriding theme for this work was a concept for the tour which preceded its production and provided much of tits raw material.
+The title and overriding theme for this work was a concept for the tour which preceded its production and provided much of it’s raw material.
 Rust Never Sleeps acts almost like a bookmark for the end of the decade that examines the state of contemporary life and the music industry, much like Don McLean’s American Pie did at the beginning of the 1970s.

 Following the success of Young’s 1972 album Harvest, he had an uneven career span, marred by struggles with his vocals and performance issues by backing musicians.
-Although these works sold poorly, most of his albums through the mid 1970s received critical praise, highlighted by the 1975 release of Tonight’s the Night in 1975, which Young later opined was the closest he ever came to true art.
-Through these years, Young intermittedly used the backing musicians collectively known as “Crazy Horse” with whom Young first worked in 1968.
+Although these works sold poorly, most of his albums through the mid 1970s received critical praise, highlighted by the 1975 release of Tonight’s the Night, which Young later opined was the closest he ever came to true art.
+Through these years, Young intermittently used the backing musicians collectively known as “Crazy Horse” with whom Young first worked in 1968.
 Following the release of commercially accessible, Comes a Time, in 1978 Young and Crazy Horse set out on the lengthy “Rust Never Sleeps” tour, where each concert was divided into Young’s solo acoustic set and the full band electric set.

 The tour was the basis for the core live elements on the Rust Never Sleeps tracks.
 The album was produced in a way to minimize the live nature, with some abrupt song starts and quick fade-outs to help mask the audience noise, which is really only audible on the opening and closing songs.
 Imaginative and bold, the material on this album blends many of Young’s previously established styles while, at points, reaching areas of music unprecedented.